hopsoft/universalid/README.md

   <h2 align="center">URL-Safe Portability for Ruby Objects</h2>
 </p>

 **Universal ID** is a Ruby library that introduces **recursive serialization** for any Ruby object to/from a URL-safe string.
-The encoded object can easily be marshaled across process boundaries to support a wide variety of use cases.
+The encoded object can be easily marshaled across process boundaries to support a wide variety of use cases.

 Universal ID is built on top of [MessagePack](https://msgpack.org/) and [Brotli](https://github.com/google/brotli) _(a combo built for speed and best-in-class data compression)_.

-## Use Cases
+## Use Case Examples

 - **State Preservation in Web Apps**: Maintain the state of a user's session in web applications without storing data server-side
 - **API Data Transfer**: Serialize complex data structures into a URI format for easy and efficient transfer via RESTful APIs